Oekaki-Connect/web-novel-static-generator/README.md

 - Mobile: stacked layout
 - Only shows if `published` date is set in chapter front matter

+### Reading Progress Tracking

+Automatically track reader progress with localStorage:

+**Features:**
+- Mark chapters as visited when opened
+- Mark chapters as completed when scrolled to bottom
+- Visual indicators on table of contents (○ for visited, ✓ for completed)
+- "Continue Reading" section showing last completed chapter
+- Persists across browser sessions
+- Per-story tracking (multiple novels supported)

 ### Enhanced Navigation Structure

 **URL Structure with Breadcrumbs:**